≡ Menu

 Now we…

-The last thing that we want to do is “scare” you away from adopting an Australian Shepherd if you honestly feel like this would be a great dog for you because honestly, just about every “purebred” dog out there is going to run the risk of developing some type of medical condition.
+The last thing that we want to do is “scare” you away from adopting an Australian Shepherd if you honestly feel like this would be a great dog for you because, straight, just about every “purebred” dog out there is going to run the risk of developing some medical condition.
+But it is good to know what you might run into.
+It’s also good to be aware that these conditions exist so that you can better understand if purchasing a pet insurance policy might be a good idea for you.

-Now will a pet insurance policy be right for everyone?
+Now, will a pet insurance policy be suitable for everyone?

 No, probably not.
-But until you now what they “will” and “won’t” cover and how much it will cost per month, it’s going to be pretty tough for you to know if a pet insurance policy is “right” for you.
+But until you know what they “will” and “won’t” cover and how much it will cost per month, it’s going to be pretty tough for you to know if a pet insurance policy is “right” for you.

 But don’t fret…